 - In 3D, compress textures to improve performance.
 Turn off texture compression if you are seeing unwanted artifacts in the display.

 - Optimize the performance of partially transparent symbols in 3D.
-In situations where partial transparency is used in 3D symbols, checking this option improves draw performance, possibly at the cost of draw quality.
+In situations where partial transparency is used in 3D symbols, checking this option improves draw performance.
+There is a small possibility of decreased draw quality.
+This option is checked by default for point, line, and polygon feature layers.
+It is not checked by default for multipatch and 3D object feature layers.

 - Cache—The cache is a local copy of the layer used to improve performance.